Skip to Content

 There are also plenty of wine tasting rooms on Main Street, so if you want to get started trying the famous Hill Country wines, stop in for a sip.
 Grape Creek’s wines are great, and Texas Wine Cellars has a little bit of everything from different wineries.

 Full from lunch, we decided to do a bit of walking.
 Texas is known for its gorgeous wildflowers, and Wildseed Farms collects many of them in one lovely place, so it’s a great location for enjoying the outdoors close to Fredericksburg.
+Most of the year, the fields at Wildseed Farms teem with flowers of every shade from bright bluebonnets to brilliant red standing cyprus.
+Laced among the fields are walking trails, butterfly gardens, and an endless number of opportunities for taking photos.

-Wildflowers and trees
+Wildflowers and trees.

 Texas wildflowers at Wildseed Farms